-Figure: 4.2 shows the percentage share of the working age population by province.
-Lusaka provincial had the highest percentage share of the working age population with 20.4 percent while North Western had the least share at 5.0 percent.
+Figure: 4.3 shows the percentage share of the working age population by province.
+Lusaka Province had the highest percentage share of the working age population with 20.4 percent while North Western Province had the least share at 5.0 percent.

-Figure 4.3: Percentage Share of the Working Age Population by Province, Zambia 2019
+Figure 4.3: Percentage Share of the Working Age Population by Province, Zambia 2019 seeking paid work and/or business opportunities and are available for paid work and/or business opportunities.

-4.4 Labour Force
+4.3 Labour Force

 The labour force constitutes two components, the employed and the unemployed population.
-These are people who have a paid job; are running a business (i.e. farm or non-farm) or are contributing family workers within a specified short reference period (i.e. in a day or one week), plus those who are not in employment but are actively seeking paid work and/ or business opportunities and are available for paid work and/or business opportunities.
+These are people who have a paid job; are running a business (i.e. farm or non-farm) or are contributing family workers within a specified short reference period (i.e. in a day or one week), plus those who are not in employment but are actively